Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Aechmea fasciata Bromeliad, also known as Silver Vase or Urn plant, is one of the most beautiful varieties of Bromeliad, in my opinion.

-The specialty of Aechmea fasciata Bromeliad is the gorgeous pink color flower and its green leaves with silvery horizontal banding.
+The specialty of Aechmea fasciata Bromeliad is the gorgeous pink flower and its green leaves with silvery horizontal banding.

-Flowers produce small globular berries covered by a white tomentum bearing fusiform seed, about 2 mm long.
+Flowers produce small globular berries covered by a white tomentum-bearing fusiform seed, about 2 mm long.

-7. Saphire Tower Bromeliad
+7. Sapphire Tower Bromeliad

-Sapphire tower bromeliad, commonly known as Puya alpestris, is a bromeliad variety native to the Chilean Andes and Argentina.
+Sapphire tower Bromeliad, commonly known as Puya alpestris, is a Bromeliad variety native to the Chilean Andes and Argentina.

-It is popular among the bromeliad varieties for its exotic teal-colored flowers produced on tall inflorescence.
+It is popular among the Bromeliad varieties for its exotic teal-colored flowers produced on tall inflorescence.

-Mainly these bromeliads are outdoor plants that can grow 3 to 4 feet tall with light green re-curving leaves with silver-gray undersides.
+Mainly these Bromeliads are outdoor plants that can grow 3 to 4 feet tall with light green re-curving leaves with silver-gray undersides.

-Similarly, the Sapphire tower produces turquoise blue-green flowers with vivid orange stamens held on a branching, up to 4 feet (1.2 m) tall stalks.
+Similarly, the Sapphire tower produces turquoise blue-green flowers with vivid orange stamens held on branching, up to 4 feet (1.2 m) tall stalks.

 These flowers usually appear in spring, but not every year, blooming for the first time in 5 to 6 years.